 Peppers and chiles need nitrogen for leaf growth and sun protection of pods.
 Fertilize the plants about once a month.
 Place the fertilizer about four inches from the stem of the plant (this is known as side dressing).
 In August you could increase it to every two weeks.
 Consider adding potassium the first month for fast-growing varieties.

 Larger plants may need to be tied to stakes, especially as heavy pods start to develop.
 Small tomato cages can also be used for support.

-Many peppers and chiles are likely to cross pollinate and produce impure seed.
-If you want to save seeds from your plants, contact the UC Master Gardener Hotline for advice.
+Many peppers and chiles are likely to cross-pollinate and produce impure seed.
+If you want to save seeds from your plants, contact the UC Master Gardener Help Desk for advice.